-Available-for-sale financial investments are non-derivative financial assets in listed and unlisted equity investments and club debentures.
-Equity investments classified as available for sale are those which are neither classified as held for trading nor designated as at fair value through profit or loss.
+Available-for-sale financial investments are non-derivative financial assets in listed and unlisted equity investments.
+Equity investments classified as available-for-sale are those which are neither classified as held for trading nor designated as at fair value through profit or loss.